Mug shot publishing industry

 The mugshot publishing industry is a niche market of tabloid journalism in the United States.
 The industry consists of companies that publish mugshots and booking details of individuals arrested by law enforcement agencies.
 These companies publish the arrest information in tabloids, through local and multi-jurisdictional search websites.
-The related reputation management industry profits when individuals pay a fee to have their mugshot removed from one or more websites; often the same entity owns both the publishing site and the removal service, which has led to allegations of and lawsuits for extortionate practices and arrests of mugshot business owners on charges of identity theft, money laundering, and extortion.
+The related reputation management industry profits when individuals pay a fee to have their mugshot removed from one or more websites; often the same entity owns both the publishing site and the removal service, which has led to allegations of and lawsuits for extortionate practices as well as arrests and convictions of mugshot business owners on charges of identity theft, money laundering, and extortion.
 In 2018 the journal of the American Bar Association called the industry an "online extortion scheme."

 Publishing

 The owners of mugshot websites have stated their belief that publishing the information can spur tips to Crime Stoppers and deter others from committing crimes for fear of their information being published.

 Arrest data and photos are public record, and can be accessed through the websites of law enforcement agencies.
 However, many agencies in small cities, towns and counties do not provide online data.
-To reduce the probability of their mugshot going online, at least one Florida attorney suggests that his clients pick a rural sheriff's department when they surrender to authorities.
+To reduce the probability of their mugshot going online, at least one Florida attorney, David Haenel, suggests that his clients pick a rural sheriff's department when they surrender to authorities.